-Four (4) consecutive work days of ten (10) consecutive hours followed by three (3) consecutive days off; or twelve (12) hour shifts for patrol personnel as described in Exhibit X_consisting of three [3] consecutive work days of twelve [12] consecutive hours followed by four [4] consecutive days off followed by four [4] consecutive work days of twelve [12] consecutive hours followed by three [3] consecutive days off, with an employee receiving an eight [8] hour "payback" once every FLSA work period shall constitute the primary workweek for all employees of the bargaining unit, except those assigned to the Fire Division on the Kelly Plan Schedule and Public Safety Officer Trainees.
+Four (4) consecutive work days of ten (10) consecutive hours followed by three (3) consecutive days off; or twelve (12) hour shifts for patrol personnel as described in Exhibit X consisting of three [3] consecutive work days of twelve [12] consecutive hours followed by four [4] consecutive days off followed by four [4] consecutive work days of twelve [12] consecutive work days of twelve [12] consecutive hours followed by three [3] consecutive days off, with an employee receiving an eight [8] hour "payback" once every FLSA work period shall constitute the primary workweek for all employees of the bargaining unit, except those assigned to the Fire Division on the Kelly Plan or "2x4" Schedules, and Public Safety Officer Trainees.
 Under special or unusual circumstances, alternate workweeks can be implemented by the Director of Public Safety through a side-letter agreement with the RPPSOA following a Meet and Confer Process.
 Such side-letter agreements shall contain a specific expiration date and shall not establish precedent for future cases.
-The established work cycle shall commence at 12:01 a.m. on Monday.
+The established work cycle shall commence at 12:01 a.m. on Sunday.